Contentstack LogoContentstack Logo

 Let's discuss some of the best practices for avoiding CORS errors by using a Custom Field Extension in Contentstack.

-To learn how to do this, here is the list of CORS-Proxy which you can use for your website.
+To learn how to do this, here is the list of CORS-proxy which you can use for your website.

-Use a Serverless Function
+Use a Serverless Function to Resolve CORS Errors

 A more commonly used solution to resolve CORS error is to use a serverless function.
 It is an alternate way to proxy your requests, but instead of relying on a free third-party service, you can build your micro-infrastructure to call a web service and feed data to an API endpoint.